backdrop-contrib/reg_confirm_email/README.txt

 the registration form.

-If you want your users to rewrite their email address during registration but don't want to install the whole LoginTobogganmodule, then this module is for you.
+If you want your users to rewrite their email address during registration but don't want to install the whole LoginToboggan module, then this module is for you.

 INSTALLATION